otakutyrant/English-Writing/sentences.md

 "Brake" means to slow or stop vehicless by applying the force of friction.

 A sunflower is a round flower with yellow petals and a brown center, and it always faces the sun during the day.

+Is traveling in American cheaper than in China?

+# delighted/delighting

+It is delighting to chat with native-speakers in English while I get an obvious improve in speaking because I memorize English-English definiations and try to think or post every day in English instead of Chinese since I had read some grammar books before, but the aforementioned speaking only involves online text conversations and no literal one.

+Gradually, I am becoming able to spell unvisited deviratives of words intuitively because I type them again and again in Anki every day.

+Reading mangas is amusing, but it is addictive too.
+I am considering cutting back on it.

+Reading mangas is amusing, but it is addictive too.
+I am doubting whether to retain this habit.